Global Cardiovascular Health Research Group

 Cardiovascular diseases (CVD) are the leading cause of morbidity and mortality worldwide.
 The contribution of low- and middle-income countries to the global burden of CVD is estimated at 80%, characterized by higher mortality rates and high burden of morbidity in part due to sub-optimal care related to health system challenges.
 Our work aims to study cardiovascular risk factors and disease outcomes internationally and develop, implement and scale-up cost-efficient approaches to support clinical decision-making for primary and secondary prevention of CVD globally.

 The Global Cardiovascular Health research group is involved in multi-center international studies on common cardiovascular risk factors and disease outcomes and clinical trials to test the effectiveness and impact of evidence-based interventions for primary and secondary prevention of cardiovascular diseases (CVD) including low-cost medication.
-Research takes place in partnership with academic and health care organisations globally including African and Asian countries, such as Ghana, South Africa, Kenya, Indonesia, Malaysia and China.
+Research takes place in partnership with academic and health care organisations globally including African and Asian countries, such as South Africa, Tanzania, Kenya, Ghana, Nigeria, Indonesia, Malaysia or Cambodia.

 Evidence-based clinical guidelines on CVD prevention suggest controlling modifiable risk factors to reduce the recurrence of cardiovascular events and mortality.
 The SUrvey of Risk Factors (SURF) study, a clinical audit aims to assess cardiovascular risk factor recording and management for secondary prevention globally to ensure good standard of care in daily practice and to improve outcomes through the systematic review of routine care.

 Many countries struggle to find the best way to treat hypertension and type 2 diabetes, therefore many patients receive sub-optimal care, especially vulnerable groups in society.
-The Scale-Up Hypertension and Diabetes Care (SCUBY) study assesses how the implementation and scale-up of an integrated chronic care package impacts hypertension and diabetes outcomes in Cambodia, Slovenia and Belgium.
+The European Commission/Global Alliance for Chronic Diseases-funded Scale-Up Hypertension and Diabetes Care (SCUBY) study assesses how the implementation and scale-up of an integrated chronic care package impacts hypertension and diabetes outcomes in Cambodia, Slovenia and Belgium.
 The lessons on scale-up will benefit policy-makers in other countries with similar contexts.

 Dr. Hannah Brown Amaokoh, MD PhD